openhive-network/wax-doc/src/interfaces/encryption/encrypt-operations.md

 # Encrypt operations

 Wax provides a simple interface for encrypting operation data within a transaction using the `ITransaction` interface.
+Operation encrypting allows to push operations in transparent way, just by pushing markers when to start and stop encryption.

 ## Operations That Can Be Encrypted